'It was grating my bones up': B.C. man narrowly survives grizzly attack | CBC News

 Bear euthanized

-According to the B.C.
-Conservation Officer Service, four officers went into the area following the attack.
+According to the provincial Conservation Officer Service, four officers went into the area following the attack.
 Insp.
 Murray Smith said the bear was put down after it snuck behind one of the officers.

 Smith confirmed the bear had a stab wound to its neck.